 Locavore (locally grown foods when possible)

-Training consists of Muay Thai, BJJ, and weight training
+Training consists of Muay Thai, BJJ, weight training, and mountain biking

 2 half gallons of Trickling Springs Dairy Creamline milk, a pint of TS organic heavy cream and a pint of TS half n half - Raisin bran for the hubs (yeah, I know), a half gallon of Trickling Springs Black Raspberry Ice Cream (yesterday was my day to shop at the Menonnite farm market in Elkton) and a pair of Merrell Barefoot Life Delight Gloves minimal shoes.